Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.1/getting-started/download.md

 ## Source files

-Compile Boosted with your own asset pipeline by downloading our source Sass, JavaScript, and documentation files.
+Compile OUDS Web with your own asset pipeline by downloading our source Sass, JavaScript, and documentation files.
 This option requires some additional tooling:

 - [Sass compiler]({{< docsref "/getting-started/contribute#sass" >}}) for compiling Sass source files into CSS files
 - [Autoprefixer](https://github.com/postcss/autoprefixer) for CSS vendor prefixing

-Should you require our full set of [build tools]({{< docsref "/getting-started/contribute#tooling-setup" >}}), they are included for developing Boosted and its docs, but they're likely unsuitable for your own purposes.
+Should you require our full set of [build tools]({{< docsref "/getting-started/contribute#tooling-setup" >}}), they are included for developing OUDS Web and its docs, but they're likely unsuitable for your own purposes.

 <a href="{{< param "download.source" >}}" class="btn btn-primary" onclick="dataLayer.push({'event': 'clic', 'site_name':'accessibility-boosted', 'phase':'prod', 'track_category':'download', 'track_name':'getting started', 'track_cible':'download source'});">Download source</a>